Types of Mortgage Letters

 1. A suitable property.
 The identification by the buyers of a suitable property.

 2. Continued creditworthiness.
-That there is no material change in the applicant’s creditworthiness or overall financial condition prior to closing on the sale.
+Continued creditworthiness means there is no material change in the applicant’s creditworthiness or overall financial condition before closing the sale.

 3. Additional terms.
-Limitations that may or may not be related to the creditworthiness and financial condition of the applicant; these items are ordinarily attached to the traditional mortgage application by the lender and can include an acceptable title insurance binder, the completion of a home inspection with some types of loans (VA and FHA), a certification of no termites, or similar again with some types of loan products.
+Other limitations that may or may not be related to the creditworthiness and financial condition of the applicant.
+These added items are ordinarily attached to the traditional mortgage application by the lender and can include an acceptable title insurance binder, the completion of a home inspection with some types of loans (VA and FHA), a certification of no termites, or similar again with certain kinds of mortgage products.

-An issuance of a mortgage pre-approval letter by the lender implies that a credit decision has been made that will more than likely favor the issuance of a mortgage commitment letter at some point in the near future.
+An issuance of a mortgage pre-approval letter from the lender implies that a credit decision has been made that will more than likely favor the issuance of a mortgage commitment letter at some point shortly.
 In effect, the mortgage loan has been submitted to underwriting.

 A Pre-Qualification Letter Defined

-Generally, the concept behind a mortgage pre-qualification is this: you are a buyer, and you’re looking for a home.
+The concept behind a mortgage pre-qualification is this: you are a buyer, and you’re looking for a home.
 You might not have sufficient funds to purchase a home for cash; however, this defines most home buyers.
-As a result of these circumstances, your ability to purchase a home depends upon your ability to borrow money.
-Because of this, you’ll talk with potential lenders before shopping for homes in order to determine your mortgage buying power and be able to consider different loan programs to decide which might be ideal for you.
+As a result of these circumstances, your ability to buy a home depends on upon your ability to borrow money.
+Because of this, you’ll talk with potential lenders before shopping for homes to determine your mortgage buying power and be able to consider different loan programs to decide which might be ideal for you.

 In a nutshell, the difference between being “pre-approved” and “pre-qualified” is as follows:

-” Mortgage pre-qualification” is basically a determination about whether or not the prospective applicant will most likely qualify for a loan within the lender’s current programs and standards.
-It is also a determination about the likely amount of the loan for which the prospective applicant will qualify.
+” Mortgage pre-qualification” is a determination about whether or not the prospective applicant will most likely qualify for a loan within the lender’s current programs and standards.
+It is also a decision about the possible amount of the loan for which the prospective applicant will qualify.

 The Mortgage Pre-Approval Advantage